typescript-eslint/typescript-eslint/docs/linting/README.md

 The `.cjs` extension will explicitly set the file to a [CommonJS module](https://nodejs.org/dist/latest-v18.x/docs/api/modules.html), in case your project has `"type": "module"` in its package.json.

+If your project doesn't use ESM, naming the file as `.eslintrc.js` is fine.
+See [ESLint's Configuration Files docs](https://eslint.org/docs/user-guide/configuring/configuration-files) for more info.

 :::

 ### Details